 “What is the bravest thing you’ve ever said?” asked the boy.
 ‘Help,’ said the horse.
 ‘Asking for help isn’t giving up,’ said the horse.
 ‘Asking for help is refusing to give up.” – the Boy the Mole the Fox and the Horse

-“The funny thing is,” said the mole… “the tiniest act of kindness can save life.” – the Boy the Mole the Fox and the Horse
+“The funny thing is,” said the mole… “the tiniest act of kindness can save a life.” – the Boy the Mole the Fox and the Horse

 “But what do we do when it’s our hearts that hurt?” asked the boy.
 “We wrap them with friendship, with shared tears and time, till they wake hopeful and happy again.” – the Boy the Mole the Fox and the Horse